tomhea/os_zero/README.md

 ## Part 3 - hexos

 I want to be able to print registers, numbers.
-This os version version will be dedicated to print 4-byte hexadecimal values.
+This os version version will be dedicated to print 4-byte hexadecimal values - thus `hexos`.

 Of course, I managed to find a bug in `gets` from the previous version - `a1` was stored on the `a0` stack spot.